Art Presentations by Wendy Evans

 Georgia O'Keeffe wrote: Nobody sees a flower, really – it is so small – we haven't time, and to see takes time, like to have a friend takes time.

-In this richly-illustrated presentation we’ll talk about how to get a work of art to speak, how to visit a museum, and how to make friends with the art you see.
+In this richly-illustrated presentation we’ll talk about how to get a work of art to speak to you and how to make friends with the art you see.

 Art Controversies Old and New